anajibi/SE-Lab-Exp1/README.md

 `feature/database` and then we will implement the database connection and the respective migrations.
 After that, we will push the changes to the remote repo and then create a pull request to transfer these changes to the `main` branch.

+Now, we only need to create the third branch and then implement the sample service.

+### 4. Create two merge conflicts and resolve them
+To create a merge conflict, we will create a new branch named `feature/sample-service-conflict` and in this branch, we will change a specific file and then push the changes to the remote repo.
+After that, we will create a pull request to transfer these changes to the `main` branch.
+Now, we will change the same file (in a way that git cannot resolve the conflict by itself) and then push the changes to the remote repo.
+After that, we will create a pull request to transfer these changes to the `main` branch.
+Now, we will go to the pull requests and see that there is a merge conflict.